Drug Crime Attorneys in Melrose, MA

 Drug Crime Lawyers in Melrose, MA Vigorously Defending Individuals Charged With Drug Offenses

 The state of Massachusetts has extremely strict guidelines that it imposes on individuals who are convicted of drug crimes.
-Drug crimes compose the vast majority of criminal offenses and, by far, are some of the most serious in nature due to the fact that many drugs are highly addictive.
+Drug crimes compose the vast majority of criminal offenses and, by far, are some of the most serious in nature due to the fact that many drugs are highly addictive and legally controlled.

 Of the drug crimes that are committed in Massachusetts, the common offenses are those of drug possession and drug trafficking.
 The most common drug possession charges typically involve the use of marijuana, heroin, cocaine, and prescription drugs.